Prostate Problems Erectile Disfunction

 - Pumpkin seed extract

-In these cases, discuss with your urologist whether PEMF could be used post-surgery to prevent recurrence.
+In these cases, discuss with your urologist whether PEMF could potentially be used after addressing acute issues or as an adjunct to prevent recurrence, but do not delay necessary medical or surgical treatment.

-To maximize your results with PEMF therapy, consider these evidence-based additions:
+To potentially maximize your outcomes with any BPH therapy, including PEMF, consider these evidence-based additions:

 Pelvic Floor Exercises